JaytirthJOSHI/BusyBob/CALENDAR_SETUP.md

 npm run dev
 ```

-3. Open your browser and navigate to `http://localhost:3000`
+3. Open your browser and navigate to `https://busybob.site`

 ## Usage

-### Connecting Calendars
+### Connecting Google Calendar

 1. Navigate to the Calendar page in BusyBob
 2. Click the settings gear icon in the calendar header
+3. Click "Google Calendar" to connect
+4. If you're already signed in with Google, it will use your existing session
+5. If not, you'll be prompted to sign in with Google
+6. Grant calendar access when prompted
+7. Your Google Calendar events will appear on the calendar

+### Connecting Outlook Calendar

+1. Navigate to the Calendar page in BusyBob
+2. Click the settings gear icon in the calendar header
-3. Click "Google Calendar" or "Outlook Calendar" to connect
+3. Click "Outlook Calendar" to connect
-4. Complete the OAuth flow in the popup window
+4. Complete the Microsoft OAuth flow
-5. Your calendar events will appear on the calendar
+5. Your Outlook Calendar events will appear on the calendar

 ### Calendar Management